-Other specialized tracks may focus on international missions, chaplains or language-specific ministry.
-Korean tracks are available.
+Other specialized cohorts may focus on international missions, chaplains or language-specific ministry.
+Korean cohorts are available.

-Cohorts begin about three times each year, primarily on our Los Angeles Campus, and occasionally at other locations.
+Cohorts begin about three times each year, primarily on our Ontario California Campus, and occasionally at other locations.

 Admission Requirements

 Applicants are to complete all general requirements for admission to the Seminary.